In brief

 Most documents called an Asset Management Plan are maintenance plans wearing a better cover page.
 A list of preventive tasks, a criticality rating, maybe a spares list, all correctly done and still not an Asset Management Plan, because maintenance is one input into the decision, not the decision itself.

 Asset management is the coordinated activity an organisation undertakes to realise value from its assets, and that value is both financial and non-financial: revenue and cost on one side, service, safety, reputation and risk on the other.
-An Asset Management Plan is where that balancing act gets made specific and decided for one asset class: what this asset class must deliver, what it will cost across its whole life rather than this year, how much risk is acceptable, who is accountable, what data has to exist for any of that to be trusted, and what happens when circumstances change.
+An Asset Management Plan is where that balancing act gets made specific for a defined planning scope: what outcomes the assets must support, what they will cost across their lifecycle, how risk will be evaluated and treated within approved criteria, who is accountable, what information has to exist for decisions to be trusted, and what happens when circumstances change.
 Maintenance strategy answers one part of one of those questions.
 Everything else in that list is still the plan's job.

-This article sets out what actually belongs in an Asset Management Plan once it is built to the full width of the discipline rather than the width of one function's expertise, why it has to be built one asset class at a time using your asset classification structure, and why most organisations, understandably, only ever get around to building a third of it.
+This article sets out what belongs in an Asset Management Plan once it is built to the full width of the discipline rather than the width of one function's expertise, how asset classification can help define a consistent planning boundary, and why many organisations understandably complete only the maintenance strategy portion.

-An Asset Management Plan is written for an asset class, and that scoping decision is what makes everything downstream specific enough to act on rather than aspirational enough to ignore.
+An Asset Management Plan needs a defined scope, and that scoping decision is what makes everything downstream specific enough to act on rather than aspirational enough to ignore.
+Depending on the organisation and portfolio, the boundary may be an asset class, asset group, system, service or another coherent planning unit.

 The Decisions It Actually Has to Make